Typicalsleepingboy/Typicalsleepingboy/README.md

 # Hi there!
-I'm Naufal 👋
+I'm Naufal 👋 aka Typicalsleepingboy

 ## 🧑‍💻 About Me

 I'm a passionate 7th-semester student at Telkom University, driven by technology and creativity.
 My world revolves around coding, motorcycles, editing, and photography.
+A true JKT48 dance studio enthusiast who finds inspiration in the vibrant world of performance arts.

 ### 🛠 Tech Stack